aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-files-folders-and-storage/working-with-files/_index.md

 ---

 ## **Introduction**

-Aspose.Slides Cloud provides methods to work with files uploaded to Aspose Cloud Storage or any other Cloud Storage of your choice.
-If you need any help getting started with setting third party storage please refer to [Aspose Cloud UI Help Topics](https://docs.aspose.cloud/storage/aspose-cloud-ui-help-topics/).
+Aspose.Slides Cloud API provides methods to work with files in Aspose Cloud Storage or any other Cloud storage of your choice.
+If you need any help setting up third-party storage, please refer to [Aspose Cloud UI Help Topics](https://docs.aspose.cloud/storage/aspose-cloud-ui-help-topics/).

 **Request Access Token**